 You’ll have to devote some time to setting career goals, but you’ll be so much more successful with some direction.
 Remember to:

-- Set SMART goals.
-SMART goals are Specific, Measurable, Action-oriented, and Realistic with Timelines.
-When you set goals with these things in mind, you are likely to achieve the outcomes you want.
+- Set SMARTer goals.
+When you set goals with this framework in mind, you are likely to achieve the outcomes you want.

 - Have short-term and long-term goals.
 Short-term career goals can be completed in 1-3 years, while long-term goals will take 3-5 years to finish.
 Your short-term goals should set you up to accomplish your long-term goals.

 - Assess your capabilities by coming up with an Individual Development Plan.
 Knowing how to set goals won’t help you if you don’t know yourself.
-Understand what your strengths and weaknesses are by taking some self-assessments.
+Understand what your strengths and weaknesses.

 - Choose goals that are appropriate to your ultimate aims.
 Your career goals should be relevant to one another.
 If they aren’t, then you may need to narrow your focus.
 Your goals should match the type of job that you want and the quality of life that you want to lead.